-DRC: Dance as a tool for reconstruction | “Re-creation” Bolewa Sabourin
+DRC: Dance as a tool for reconstruction.
+“Re-creation” Bolewa Sabourin

-“I met Dr. Mukwege on March 8, 2016, at a conference organized by the Paris City Hall on International Women’s Rights Day.
-During this conference, I heard the doctor say that he had received a lot of help from European nationals, especially doctors and psychiatrists.
+“I met Dr. Mukwege on March 8, 2016, at a conference organized by the Paris City Hall around the International Women’s Rights Day.
+During this conference, I heard the doctor say that he had received a lot of help from European citizens, especially doctors and psychiatrists.
 However, the work remained long and difficult.
-It must be understood that it is not in the country’s culture to flourish, especially with this endless war.
+It must be understood that it is not in the culture of the country to pour out, especially with this war that never ends.
 Many people have seen deaths, lost loved ones, so it is difficult for these women to position themselves as victims.
-Dr. Mukwege was convinced that we would have better luck if we went through arts like dance and singing.
-And then I thought to myself, “But I’m a dancer!
-It’s my job to do it! “
+Dr. Mukwege was convinced that we would have more luck going through arts such as dance and singing.
+And then I thought, “But I’m a dancer, it’s up to me!”

 “The reflection was immediate.
-There were a lot of people in the room, everyone was debating.
-All that talk and talk no longer made sense to me.
-At the time of the last question from the audience, I snapped.
-I took the microphone by force, and asked him what we could do to actively help him.
-I don’t have a vocation to go and live in Congo.
+There were lots of people in the room, everyone was arguing.
+All this blah did not make sense to me anymore.
+At the time of the last question of the public, I cracked.
+I took the microphone by force, and asked him what could be done to help him actively.
+I’m not going to live in Congo.
 How can I help from here?
-It was first of all this cry from the heart for immediate action. “
+It was at first this cry of the heart for immediate action. “

-“For me, signing a petition is not a deep commitment.
-It’s a way of making people feel past.
-We are the physical and determined action, or nothing. “
+“For me, signing a petition, it does not have a deep commitment.
+It’s a way of doing things backwards.
+We are physical and determined action, or nothing. “

-“A first trip was organized last spring, for two weeks, to get to know the reality on the ground and set up a first workshop… Finally, when we were introduced, I didn’t say anything and I immediately started dancing and they answered! “
+“A first trip was organized last spring, for two weeks, to better know the reality of the field and set up a first workshop.
+Finally, when we were introduced, I did not say anything and I got everything immediately put to dance and they answered! “

-“My goal is to help her women re-appropriate their bodies after everything they have been through: it is not just rape, but voluntary mutilation, some of which have been opened with machetes like cattle, from the vagina to the breasts.
+“My goal is to help her women reclaim their bodies after all they have been through: not just rapes, but voluntary mutilations, some of them opened with machetes like cattle, vagina to the breasts.
 Others were raped with Kalashnikovs.
-Their bodies were both raped and abused, before being rejected, because neither their husbands, nor their families, nor their communities wanted them anymore.
-These women were on average 16 years old at the time of the incident, some also found themselves pregnant by their rapists, while their bodies had not even finished growing! »
+Their bodies were both raped and abused, before being rejected, because neither their husbands, nor their families, nor their communities wanted more of them.
+These women were on average 16 years old at the time of the fact, some were also pregnant with their rapists, while their body had not even finished its growth! “

-“Faced with all this, dancing can help them feel desired and desirable again: they move it, they enjoy it, they watch themselves dance.
-Hence the name “re-creation” that we gave to the project, because it is a return to life in a way.
-It becomes a source of dignity and pride, not shame. » explains Boléra.
+“Faced with all this, dancing can help them feel wanted and desirable again: they move it, they enjoy it, they watch each other dance.
+Hence the name of “re-creation” that was given to the project, because it is a return to life in a way.
+It becomes a cause of dignity and pride, and no longer shame, “says Bolera.

-“I never thought I’d tell my life story.
+“I never thought about telling my life.
 The book is for Re-creation.
-It is a way of capturing this light to talk about Re-creation and our project.
-Talking about women, rape, dance, psychotherapy is not common and not necessarily a salesperson.
-We always need to find a scheme to finance this.
-We need to renew ourselves in terms of ideas to capture the audience and open doors.
+It’s a way of capturing this light to talk about Re-creation and our project.
+Talking about women, rape, dancing, psychotherapy, it is not common and not necessarily seller.
+We have to find a ploy every time to finance that.
+We must renew ourselves in terms of ideas to capture the audience and open doors.
 The book is not there for my glory, but for the glory of our project. “

 Photo credits and contact: